fchastanet/bash-tools-framework/CompilationTools.md

 uses INCLUDE macro to allow the usage of Backup::file function as a binary named backupFile that can even be called using `sudo`.

-The srcFile should contains at least the metadata BIN_FILE and ROOT_DIR_RELATIVE_TO_BIN_DIR at top of the bash script file (see example above).
+The srcFile should contains at least the metadata BIN_FILE at top of the bash script file (see example above).

-### 3.1.
-ROOT_DIR_RELATIVE_TO_BIN_DIR metadata

-Mandatory information allowing the compiler to deduce bash-tools-framework root directory.

 ### 3.2.
 BIN_FILE metadata (optional)